 - Pecans - instead of pecan nuts, you could use walnuts.

-- Cranberries - use sweet and sour dried raisins or black carries instead.
+- Cranberries - use sweet and sour dried raisins or blackberries instead.

-- Egg replacer - you can replace it with flex meal eggs, combining one tablespoon of flax meal and 3 tablespoons of water for each one.
+- You can replace egg replacers with flex meal eggs, combining one tablespoon of flax meal and three tablespoons of water for each one.